 Luckily the peso / dollar exchange rate was in my favor this month, making Mexico even cheaper than it had been during my last visit in the spring.
 Because I didn’t earn a lot of money in November, which was quite disappointing.
 It definitely helped that I was in an inexpensive country, where I usually didn’t spend more than $35 a day (except for my week of birthday splurges).

 I don’t really know in which section to put it, but I want to mention my Snapchat community briefly – this medium has brought me so much closer to my those following my raw, unfiltered journey on their phones.
 (For those of you who don’t use Snapchat, it’s an app that lets you record 10-second clips of anything you see / do and keeps it live for 24 hours.
 After that, it’s gone forever).
 And especially this month, I was so appreciative of all the supportive messages I received, not only for my birthday, but also when I was feeling really down after election day.
 So much empathy, outpouring of love and uplifting words from complete strangers still blow me away.
 Thanks to everyone following me and interacting with me – I love the instant feedback to everything I’m doing.
-(If you want to follow my adventures in real time, add me on Snapchat: Mariposa2711)

 What’s next for me

 I’ve already mentioned that I am on my way to sunny California.. for the third time this year!
 After a long weekend in LA I will be heading north, however – and that’s a first for this year, and a first in over six years, to be completely honest.
 The only time I visited the wine countries of Napa and Sonoma north of San Francisco was in 2010, and when the opportunity arose to revisit Sonoma, and the town of Santa Rosa, where I spent barely any time back then, I didn’t have to think long.
 After that, I will finally return to New York – but not for long.
 I had originally planned to spend the winter in South East Asia and already secured a housesit in Vietnam (which, you may remember, was on my travel wish list for this year), but urgent matters are calling me to Germany.
-You know that this must have been something super urgent, if it gets me to return to Germany in the death of winter (More on that soon, I promise).
+You know that this must have been something super urgent, if it gets me to return to Germany in the dead of winter (More on that soon, I promise).

 I will now be spending the Holidays with my family instead of a kitty, and while I am not a big fan of winter, I do appreciate Christmas markets, baking cookies, drinking Gluhwein, and see my nephew’s and nieces’ eyes light up when they see the wrapped gifts under the Christmas tree.
 I only spent one Christmas at home since 2007, which was in 2014, and still have fond memories of it, so I am not too upset about this sudden change of plans… and Vietnam will have to wait a little longer.